Writing Scripts - Beyond the Browser

 For the Unsure

 Not sure which tidy box to put yourself in?
 That’s okay!
-Start with connecting IntelliJ IDEA to your Jira test server to help you write your own custom scripts faster.
+Start with the built-in code editor to help you write your own custom scripts faster.
 If you find yourself wanting more, look at the options for Builders.
 We realize and celebrate that scripters are often programmers and users.
-Embrace scripting and try something??? on your test server, of course.
+Embrace scripting and try something… on your test server, of course.

 Have questions?
 Visit the Atlassian Community to connect, share, and learn with other Atlassian users and experts, including Adaptavist staff.